RichardAllison/w11_hw_heroes/heroesandratslab.md

 # Heroes & Rats Lab

-This weekend, dwindling boardgame company ZsoltBazlintonGamez Inc have got in touch to ask you to revitalise their fortunes by dragging them into the modern age and helping them make a JavaScript adventure game!
+This weekend, dwindling board game company ZsoltBazlintonGamez Inc have got in touch to ask you to revitalise their fortunes by dragging them into the modern age and helping them make a JavaScript adventure game!
 Your task is to test drive the beginnings of the game!

 ## Tasks: